bitquery/graphql-docs/docs/Examples/Solana/transactions-api.md

 # Solana Transactions API

-## Transactions in a specific timeperiod
+## Get Solana Transactions by Date Range

 This below query will get you the transactions for a specific timeperiod.
 You can change the timeperiod values as per your need.
 You can run the query [here](https://ide.bitquery.io/transactions-in-a-specific-timeperiod).